codingki/codingki/README.md

 ### Hi there 👋
 I'm Kiki--
 Im a guy that can code and lil bit design, but internet makes me can do anything.
-I think Im a like front end guy or something,

 🔭 Currently building a startup that doesn't know what it's called yet